No. 83 Expeditionary Air Group: No. 83 Group

 On 1 July 1956, No. 83 Group directed wings at RAF Bruggen, RAF Celle, RAF Geilenkirchen, RAF Wahn, and RAF Wildenrath.

 Current operations

 No. 83 Group was re-formed on 1 April 2006 from the UK Air Component Headquarters in the Middle East.
 It comprised No. 901 Expeditionary Air Wing in the Middle East and Bahrain and No. 902 Expeditionary Air Wing at Seeb in Oman.
 Since that time it has controlled a varying number of Expeditionary Air Wings.
 No. 83 Group is based at Al Udeid Air Base in Qatar.

-The Air Officer Commanding No. 83 Group is the Air Component Commander in the Middle East.
-He is responsible to the Permanent Joint Headquarters for the command and control of all RAF units engaged in Operations Kipion and Shader.
+The Air Officer Commanding No. 83 Group was the Air Component Commander in the Middle East.
+They were responsible to the Permanent Joint Headquarters for the command and control of all RAF units engaged in Operations Kipion and Shader.

+While in post, Air Commodore Nikki Thomas was "responsible for delivering UK operations, commanding personnel across the region and acting as the UK Senior Representative in the CENTCOM-led Combined Air Operations Centre (CAOC) [the partner augmentation to the U.S. 609th Air Operations Center] based in Qatar."

-It is currently in charge of:
+No. 83 Group is currently in charge of: